HeinrichHartmann/HeinrichHartmann.github.io/_posts/2019-05-12-Quantiles.md

 - Naive quantiles do not always exist.
 Take $P=\delta_0$.
 Here only the numbers 0,1 are realized as naive quantiles.

 - Naive quantile are not always unique.
 Take $q=.5$ and $P=\half (\delta_0 + \delta_1)$.
 Here every number $y\in(0,1)$ qualifies as a $.5$-quantile.

+To improve the situation, we make the following adjustments to the above definition.

 **Definition.**
 A number $y$ is a q-quantile, for some number $q \in [0,1]$, and a random variable $X$,